JeffW12345/English-Draughts-Using-Spring-Boot/README.md

   classes.

 - The Client calls the newly created MasterClientController object's setUp() method, which fires up a GUI, using its instance of the DraughtBoardView class.
 It does so by invoking its DraughtsBoardGui object's setUp method.
 ## New game requests

+The
-The GUI gives the user an option to request a game.
+DraughtsBoardGui disables GUI button presses until the id is assigned.
+Once an ID is assigned the user has the option to request a game.
 When the user selects this option, a request is sent to the server.

 The server then consults a static linked list of client ids relating to clients awaiting games (stored in the ClientsAwaitingAGame class).
 If there is at least one client id in the list, then that client id is popped and a game is